urbancamo/urbancamo.github.io/adif-processor/adif-processor.md

 2118 g4iog    55 52 <OP: Bob, QTH: N. Kent, RIG: FT-991, PWR: 50w, QTH: Sittingborne, PROP: TR>
 ```

-Note that each key is followed by a colon and each pair followed by a comma.
+Note that each keyword **must** be followed by a colon and each pair **may** be followed by a comma.
+If you are specifying a latitude/longitude pair you can use comma separated values (for example when pasted in
+from Google Maps).

 To add information to go in the
 `COMMENT` field of the ADIF file directly use a key of `COMMENT`, or use a key of `NOTES` to specify
 information to go in the ADIF `NOTES` field.
 Try to avoid using commas in arbitrary text to avoid
 confusing the parser.